hvitoi/apple-efi/README.md

 3. Rename /EFI/Boot/bootx64.efi to /EFI/Boot/bootx64_original.efi

-4. Copy bootx64.efi from this repository to /EFI/Boot
+4. Copy bootx64.efi or bootx64_silent.efi from this repository to /EFI/Boot/bootx64.efi

-5. If you dont have Windows installed, you need to bless the efi so the efi will run at startup.
+5. If you dont have Windows installed, you may need to bless the efi so the efi will run at startup.
 ```

 ## Build via docker